So, it’s late into the morning again, and I’m awake in what is a progressive cycle. Ho hum.

 We must also take stock of the ease with which the Egyptian authorities severed the connection with the rest of the world.
 Do we trust our politicians to not do the same in the face of fierce protests organised via the Internet?
 And then there’s the net neutrality problem; we see in the Egypt problem just how vital it is that the Internet be free from arbitrary blocks and throttling.
-If we allow our ISPs to unilaterally decide who we are able to communicate with then we lose very important freedoms which are believed to be universal.
-And once the ISP is able to take these decisions the Government may start to use the capability in legislature to further erode the freedom of you and I.
+If we allow our ISPs to unilaterally decide who we can communicate with then we lose important freedoms which are believed to be universal.
+And once the ISP can take these decisions the Government may start to use the capability in legislature to further erode the freedom of you and me.

 wrap it up

 On that note I will end what began as a simple post outlining a cool new technology but ended up as a rant about freedoms we hold dear yet are being whittled away while you read this.